 4. LibraryThing

 LibraryThing is similar to the GoodReads program in which authors give away free books to get reviewed to a certain number of people who request a review copy.
-On the site, you can see how many reviews the author is requesting and how many people filled out the request form for a review copy of the free book.
+On the site, you can see how many reviews the author needs and how many people filled out the request form for a review copy of the free book.

+Simply sign up for a free account and start requesting free books in exchange for a review.
 There are also member giveaways that work similarly but are free ebooks.
 With a lot of free stuff to choose from, there are no limits to what genres you can request books from.

 5. FreeCycle

 FreeCycle’s goal becomes pretty obvious after you realize the name is a wordplay on recycle.
-It works like a classified service, similar to websites like Craigslist, but everything on the site is free stuff.
+It works like a classified service, similar to websites like Craigslist, but everything on the site is free.
 Usually, free books available through the service are not the most sought-after.
-But, they are still free books.
-The best free stuff and free books go to the early worms, so make sure you are searching through its site frequently to find your golden goose from the collection.
+But they are still free books.

+Sign up for a free account and start browsing for free books!
+Signing up for an account takes only a few seconds, and you may find something new each day!
+The best free stuff and free books go to the early worms, so make sure you search through its site frequently to find your golden goose from the collection.
 You never know what you will find!

 Related Article: 130+ Popular Restaurants where Kids Eat FREE!